 - recognizes that healthy habits are created over time and are rewarded in predictable ways that maintain self-motivation.

 Parental Mindset Must Change!

 The mindset that works to produce long-term success is simple: Relinquish control and embrace your influence.
 As we struggle with child-related problems, we tend to tighten up our controls.
-We try to control their behavior, to instruct them, command them, and demand that they respond to our requests.
+We try to control their behavior, instruct them, command them, and demand that they respond to our requests.

 But the reality is that we cannot control our children.
 We can only control ourselves and the environment that affects our children.
-The secret is to spend our time mastering our own behavior, and our control of the environment that shapes our children’s responses.
+The secret is to spend our time mastering our behavior, and our control of the environment that shapes our children’s responses.